-Going fast – in small boats (with a small motor)
+Going fast in small boats (without a big motor)

-Plodding along at snail’s pace can get a little boring.
-No matter how relaxed I am and how much time I have nothing puts a smile on my face quicker than speed when on the water.
-Of course, if you put a big enough motor on (just about) anything, it will go fast, but there are ways around it.
+Plodding along at a snail’s pace can get a little boring.
+No matter how relaxed I am, nothing puts a smile on my face quicker than speed when on the water.
+With a bigger motor (almost) anything will go fast, but there are ways around it.

-If you ask your marine dealer if the 10ft aluminium Tinnie they are selling will get up on the plane with a 3.3hp motor, you will send them into fits of laughter (It happened to me).
-They will tell you it’s not possible.
-But I had the last laugh.
+If you ask your marine dealer if the 10ft aluminium Tinnie he is selling will get up on the plane with a 3.3hp motor, you will send him into fits of laughter (it happened to me).
+He’ll tell you it’s impossible.
+But I had the last laugh…

 Counting the waves

 Next time you’re on a boat, observe what happens as it speeds up.
 Watch the pitch of the waves that form along the sides of the hull, starting off as mere ripples, get longer as you speed up.
-The distance between the wave crests gets longer until, if it goes fast enough, the distance from the bow wave to the 2nd wave crest, is equal to the length of the hull, leaving a trough halfway along the length of the hull.
-In bigger heavy boats, for example, a Tugboat it can be quite pronounced.
+The distance between the crests depends on the speed of the boat.
+If the boat goes fast enough, the distance from the bow wave to the 2nd wave crest becomes so large it’s equal to the length of the hull, leaving a trough halfway along the length of the hull.
+In bigger heavy boats, i.e. a tugboat, it can be quite pronounced.

-The speed that this occurs is referred to as the boat’s hull speed and without even looking at formulas, it is easy to visualise that a boat with a longer hull will have a higher speed when it reaches this condition.
-A very short boat (like the one I built here) will reach this condition at a relatively low speed ~ 4 knots (7.5 km/h).
+The speed that this occurs is at the boat’s hull speed.
+Without even looking at formulas, it’s easy to visualise a longer boat will have a higher speed when it reaches this condition.
+A short boat reaches this condition at a low speed of ~ 4 knots for the 10ft boat.

-A container ship with a waterline length of 600ft for example, entering the harbour at 10 knots (18.5 km/h) leaves barely a ripple behind as it is moving along at nowhere near its hull speed of ~28 knots (52 km/h).
-There are many wave crests and troughs along the length of its hull.
+A container ship, in contrast, with a waterline length of 600ft entering the harbour at 10 knots (18.5 km/h) leaves barely a ripple behind as it is moving along at nowhere near its hull speed of around 28 knots (52 km/h).
+There are many wave crests and troughs along the length of its long hull.

 Going faster than hull speed